 It’s safe to say that for the vast majority of us, we’ll own at least one car during our lifetimes, and until recently, odds were that your car will be a diesel or petrol-powered automobile.
-In 2022, you have more car power options than ever before, and here at EV Powerhouse, one of our main aims is to help you figure out what works for you.
+In 2022, you have more car power options than ever before, and choosing electric vehicles over other car manufacturers’ models helps the environment for the better.

-It’s safe to say that electric vehicles have never been as popular as they are today; EVs have become part of the Australian dream.
+It’s safe to say that electric vehicles have never been as popular as they are today; Electric cars have become part of the Australian dream.
 A family, a house, and an electric vehicle are all part of the Australian dream for the 2020s.

 After all the interest and hype surrounding electric vehicles, the vast majority of us still need help understanding the basics of how and why electric vehicles work.
 Battery electric vehicles can also be referred to as all-electric vehicles, all have an electric motor instead of an internal combustion engine (ICE).

 Electric vehicles use a big traction battery pack to power the electric motor, and in order to work, your EV must be plugged into an electric vehicle supply equipment (EVSE).
 As the name implies, electric vehicles run on electricity, do not emit any exhaust from a tailpipe and do not contain any of the harmful liquid fuel components available in other types of vehicles.

 Also known as an all-electric auxiliary, it provides power to most vehicle accessories.

 - Electric Transmission

 An EVs electric transmission transfers mechanical power from your electric traction to drive your wheels.

 While utilising power from your EVs traction battery pack, the electric traction motor drives the vehicle’s wheels.

 Your electric vehicle’s charge port allows it to connect to a power supply that’ll help charge the traction battery pack.